-The COVID-19 Compliance Officer works with the case to identify close contacts and notifies all of the close contacts of the need to wear a mask for 10 days after exposure and test weekly.
+The COVID-19 Compliance Officer works with the case to identify close contacts and notifies all of the close contacts that are required to quarantine at home.
 The close contacts may be contacted by Community Engagement and LACDPH directly to collect additional information and issue Health Officer Order for quarantine.

 For each positive case at a site, the Site Administrator or COVID Compliance Officer is responsible for completing and submitting the Initial Exposure Management Report using the Initial Exposure Management Reporter Application (IEM Reporter App, available at http://iemreporter.lausd.net or in PowerApps).
 This application is used to identify the positive case and all vaccinated and unvaccinated close contacts.
-The School COVID-19 Compliance Officer must submit the list of exposed individuals through the IEM Reporter App.
+The School COVID-19 Compliance Officer must update the list of exposed individuals daily on the COVID-19 Case and Contact Line List for the Educational Sector of all laboratory confirmed COVID-19 cases and notify Community Engagement of all cases that were not tested through LAUSD.
 This information is maintained by Community Engagement and transmitted to LACDPH, as needed.

 The Compliance Officer notifies the principal/site administrator of all positive cases.
-The union representatives and all staff who created a daily pass that were at the worksite during the infectious period who may have had a COVID-19 exposure will receive a notice of a positive case (AB685 Notice).
+Within one business day, the Principal or Site Administrator must send a notice to all staff, their union representatives and all other employers that were at the worksite during the infectious period who may have had a COVID-19 exposure.
 This notice of potential exposure will not reveal any personal identifying information of the COVID-19 case.
 Personal information of COVID-19 cases or persons with COVID-19 symptoms shall be kept confidential.

-The District will send an email notification to individuals who receive a positive test result (case) through the District's testing program or who have uploaded a positive test result from outside the District, as well as those who may have been exposed to the case.
+The District has a dedicated Community Engagement team who may contact each person who receives a positive test result (case) through the District's testing program or who have uploaded a positive test result from outside the District, as well as those who may have been exposed to the case.
 Employees or students who test positive will receive a link to view their test result with instructions to isolate immediately.
 The Community Engagement team may call the individual and provide isolation instructions.
-Parent/guardians of a positive student and employees may also contact Community Engagement directly at (213) 725-5637 to discuss case status.
-In addition to the list of close contacts identified by the Compliance Officer, the Community Engagement team may also contact household members, employees, and students who may have been in contact with a positive case, provide quarantine instructions and refer them for a test.
+In addition to the list submitted by the Compliance Officer, the Community Engagement team may also contact household members, employees, and students who may have been in contact with a positive case, provide quarantine instructions and refer them for a test.